Instructed for a US$3 billion claim against Egypt

 Karim Youssef’s greatest hits include helping Egyptian television station CBC prevail in a claim against Egyptian satirist Bassem Youssef, who has been described as Egypt’s answer to US comedian Jon Stewart.
 He has also successfully defended the Egyptian branch of a major energy conglomerate in a dispute over the supply of power generators.

-The firm enjoyed a headline-grabbing win for DIPCO, a consortium led by Kuwaiti logistics group KGL, in an ICC claim against the Damietta port authority arising from the termination of a 40-yeart concession to build a terminal at the port.
+The firm enjoyed a headline-grabbing win for a consortium led by Kuwaiti logistics group KGL in an ICC claim against the Damietta port authority arising from the termination of a 40-yeart concession to build a terminal at the port.
 A Cairo-seated tribunal awarded the clients US$490 million, also dismissing a counterclaim for roughly the same amount.
-Yousseff & Partners co-counselled with Crowell & Moring on the case, which has also spawned the threat of a US$1.1 billion treaty claim.
+Youssef & Partners co-counselled with Crowell & Moring on the case.

-Youssef & Partners is like no other practice in Egypt.
-We are a full-service firm with a cosmopolitan and international outlook, exercising regional influence and delivering client services to truly global standards.
-The firm's renowned flagship practice is commercial and investment treaty arbitration with a focus on complex and high-value disputes.
-Our unparalleled multinational expertise, strong business sense, superior strategy, and remarkable track record of maximizing clients’ results.
+Youssef & Partners is a full-service firm with a cosmopolitan and international outlook, exercising regional influence and delivering client services to truly global standards.
+The firm’s renowned flagship practice is international commercial and investment treaty arbitration, focusing on high-value claims.
+The firm is famous for its unparalleled multinational expertise, strong business sense, superior strategy, and remarkable track record of maximizing clients’ results.
 The firm also provides high-end transactional and corporate services to its clients across various critical industries, including construction, mega-projects, fin-tech, and structuring and restructuring transactions.